labvisio/is-msgs/README.md

 ==========

 Repository containing all the standard protobuf messages definitions for the *is::* framework.
-Auto generate documentation can be found in the *docs* folder.
+Auto generated documentation can be found in the [docs folder](docs/README.md)

 ## *C++* [Help!](https://developers.google.com/protocol-buffers/docs/reference/cpp-generated)
 ##### BUILDING FROM SOURCE